Leadership

 Richard Selden, MD, PhD founded ANDE Corporation more than twenty years ago with a vision to move DNA analysis from sophisticated laboratories to the field, where it could have daily impact on forensic, clinical, and environmental applications.
 Today he serves as ANDE’s Chief Scientific Officer.
 His fascination with practical applications of DNA emerged from his early career as a pediatrician and scientist seeking solutions to the diagnosis and treatment of genetic disease.
 Once convinced of the potential of generating a DNA Identification in two hours instead of months or years using then-conventional technology, he created the field of Rapid DNA with a focus on public safety and security.
 Working closely with several US federal agencies to understand their operational requirements, he developed and launched what is today known as the ANDE Rapid DNA Identification system.

 Dr. Selden earned his BA degree from Harvard College, MA and PhD degrees in Genetics from the Harvard Graduate School of Arts and Sciences, and MD from Harvard Medical School.
 He trained as a pediatrician at the Massachusetts General Hospital.
 Dr. Selden is an author on over 50 scientific publications and an inventor on over 50 US patents.
 He has received awards including the Ernst & Young New England Entrepreneur of the Year, the R&D 100 Award, the Not Impossible Award, and the CES Innovation Award.
-He has also served on several Conservation Commissions and as a Founding Advisor to DNA Bridge, a non-profit dedicated to the use of DNA to reunify family members separate during wars and natural disasters.
+He has also served on several Conservation Commissions and as a Founding Advisor to DNA Bridge, a non-profit dedicated to the use of DNA to reunify family members separated during wars and natural disasters.

 Donald L. Paul